imballinst/imballinst.dev/src/pages/blog/eclipse-and-nighttime/index.md

 2. Another method in self-harming, such as staying up late and eating a lot of fast food.
 It's not a "direct impact", while at the same time it will tax my age.
 At that time, I was convinced that I liked this option.
 3. I wanted my father to remove my name from the family card, so there was a reason for me to "live alone".
 4. I began to question whether Islam is the religion that brings "blessings for entire world".
 What my mother said did not really represent Islam at all.
 I know that one person, or one group, does not represent the whole community, but it was really hard to take it when it came from the person who lived with you under the same roof.
 5. I began to question the need to get married, as I would be dragging my wife to my dysfunctional family.
 By dragging her, I would make her feel the same pain like I did.
-I was feeling guilty.
+Perhaps it's better to not get married at all?

 When I was experiencing these thoughts, it felt weird.
 I was alive, but I didn't feel like alive.
-I was stuck in a thought-loop, which consisted of negative emotions.
+I was stuck in a thought-loop of negative emotions.
+I really wished if I could just die at that moment without feeling any pain, I would gladly do so.
+However, something stirred inside me.
+It was **empathy**.

+## Empathy

+If I chose suicide at that moment, I would not think at all about my mother's feelings.
+She disregarded my feelings, and that's all there is to it.
+What I felt was my father's sadness... as well as my soon-to-be-wife (at this time of writing).
+I could not stand seeing them hurting _that_ much, especially for my significant other.
+When we first committed to a serious relationship, I told her that I wanted to build a loving family, which provides physical and emotional support to all of its members.
+After that, the images of my dearest friends appeared as well... and I thought, it would really heartbreaking for them if they know that their friend died by suicide.

+I am still recovering at the moment.
+My sleep schedule is still messed up, and my work rate is still below my standard.
+These dark thoughts still linger, though not as strong as when the attack happened.
+My loved ones and my friends helped me, in a way.

+## Closing Words

+I did a lot of bad things because of the explosion of my emotions.
+I felt really bad -- and that was when I started taking my mental health seriously.
+I visited a psychologist twice (before this COVID-19 happened), read a lot of articles regarding this matter, as well as [watching some educational streams regarding mental health](https://www.twitch.tv/healthygamer_gg).

+I'm closing this post with what I said in the "Prelude" section.
+I hope this serves as a reminder for me, too.

+---

+<span style="display:block;text-align:center;font-style:italic;">**Be kind to others**.
+If they react negatively to your actions, first and foremost, you should ask yourself, "Did _I_ do something wrong?" instead of "What's wrong with _you_?"</span>

+---